ca-123321/pairwise-go/solver/README.md

 ## Notes

 Uncomment `Enumerate all results` and wait for 3 billion years.
+Enumerating the results isn't important, but it's an interesting problem for the future, that seems open.

 ## Todo

-- Reduce the solution space by (order+1)! when enumerating all results, each time a solution is found by eliminating all possibilties of the form of shifting entire columns of the set.
+- (very low on the list) Reduce the solution space by (order+1)! when enumerating all results, each time a solution is found by eliminating all possibilties of the form of shifting entire columns of the set.
 - Move to a Go setting to avoid writing and reading
 - In the meantime, if the `solver` flag is `true`:
 - - PPmaker should output to a text file